Kids forecast the next 100 years

 It’s been said that the best way to predict the future is to create it.
 Still, it would have been hard for Konosuke Matsushita to foresee how the business he created more than a century ago would become the global innovation leader Panasonic is today.
 It all began with three employees and Matsushita’s desire to build a better light socket.
 Later inventions included a battery-powered bike lamp, a compact camcorder and countless advancements in home appliances, TVs and other consumer electronics, all driven by a single goal: to make our lives and world better.

-Panasonic turned 100 on March 7.
+Last year, Panasonic celebrated its centennial.
 In this new century our company has transformed, though our commitment to our founders’ mission has not.
-We have evolved to become a leading provider of not only consumer electronics, but also B2B innovations, creating disruptive, integrated solutions that empower industries, governments and institutions.
+We evolved to become a leading provider of not only consumer electronics, but also B2B innovations, creating disruptive, integrated solutions that empower industries, governments and institutions.

-Automated cars and products were popular, as were solutions that rely on renewable energy.
+Automated cars and products are popular, as are solutions that rely on renewable energy.
 And, as is to be expected in a room full of forward-thinking 8 to 14-year-olds, there was plenty of robot talk.
-Some of the ideas they hatched are nearly here.
+Some of the ideas they hatch are nearly here.
 Others have the potential to come to fruition in our lifetime.

-Here’s a look at some of our future innovators ideas:
+Here’s a look at some of the ideas that have come from our future innovators over the past few years: